 - Additional heart problems caused by sending the heart alcoholic blood include arrhythmias, stroke, and elevated blood pressure.

 - The pancreas creates a toxic by-product when it is given EtOH, and it may also develop a harmful swelling of the blood vessels that surround the organ, which can lead to pancreatitis and is potentially deadly if not addressed properly

 - The high blood pressure that EtOH abuse causes can create or worsen kidney disease as they become overworked.

-- Alcohol messes up the digestive process and causes the stomach to pump out excess acid which can lead to painful reflux, as well as gastritis.
+- Alcohol messes up the digestive process and causes the stomach to pump out excess acid, leading to painful reflux and gastritis.

-- Other alcohol-derived digestive issues, such as chronic vomiting, internal bleeding, bleeding ulcers, and chronic diarrhea.
+- Other alcohol-derived digestive issues include chronic vomiting, internal bleeding, bleeding ulcers, and chronic diarrhea.

 - Long-term EtOH abuse may even lead the stomach to such trauma that the individual develops stomach cancer.